scottjbarr/yahoo_quote/README.md

 A small command line program that gets stock/currency prices from Yahoo.

-This is just an experiment for me to learn Rust.
+This is just an experiment so I can get my hands dirty with Rust.

 ## Usage